Massimo1167/maxzap/docs/index.md

 * `attachment_download` &ndash; download files referenced in a row and optionally rename them based on placeholders.
 * `pdf_split` &ndash; split a PDF into separate files using a text pattern and naming template.
+Filenames are automatically sanitised to remove characters that are not allowed by the operating system and are truncated to keep paths reasonably short.
 If `pdf_path` is omitted it uses the first `attachment_paths` entry from the previous action.